Piotrusek/deej/README.md

 ### Donations

-I don't take donations but if you want to support author of this awesome project go [here](https://github.com/omriharel/deej/tree/master?tab=readme-ov-file#community) (it's not any sketchy link, just link to authirs page).
+I don't take donations but if you want to support author of this awesome project go [here](https://github.com/omriharel/deej/tree/master?tab=readme-ov-file#community) (it's not any sketchy link, just link to authors page).